The Letterbox Club

-The Letterbox Club is an award-winning programme managed by BookTrust, in partnership with the University of Leicester, which aims to provide enjoyable educational support for looked-after children aged 5-13.
+An award-winning programme managed by BookTrust, in partnership with the University of Leicester, which aims to provide enjoyable educational support for looked-after children aged 3-13.

-Letterbox Club is run across the UK and is available on a subscription basis.
-Children are enrolled for the programme by participating local authorities or schools.
-Each child is sent a colourful parcel of books, maths activities, stationery and other complementary materials once every month for six months, from May to October.
+Across the UK, children are enrolled for the programme by participating local authorities or schools.
+Each child is sent a colourful parcel of books, maths games, stationery and other complementary materials once every month for six months, from May to October.

 For many children it's the first time they have had a letter or a parcel through the post and for some it's the first time they have had books of their own.

 Letterbox Club parcels are delivered to participating local authorities or schools, who then post them to the child's home address, or give them to the children they have enrolled in school.

 The Letterbox Club now reaches over 11,000 children across the UK each year!
 It's also suitable for a range of children who might benefit, such as those on the 'edge of care', or as part of post-adoption support.